JhoselinRam/scigrapher/README.md

   * A generator function that returns a number representing the marker line `width` at each datapoint.
 * `callback`: is a function that is run after the marker line `width` is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

+> Note: This method is only relevant wen the marker `filled` property is set to `false`.

 > Note: The `width` values must be a positive integer.

 > Note: If the `width` is defined as an array, its length must be the same as the data arrays.